xhepherd/terraform-ecs-test-app/README.md

 CONTAINER_VERSION=0.1 sh deploy.sh
 ```
 **Note:**
-1. Deployment script may require you to install `jq`
+1. Deployment script may require you to install `jq` if not preinstalled
-1. If new version is not updated by ECS service, uncomment last line in `deploy.sh` to force deploy new version. (to be investigated)
+1. If ECS service does not update task definition with new image, uncomment last line in `deploy.sh` to force deploy new version. (to be investigated)

 ## Destroy setup
 ```